rhgrant10/acopy/README.rst

         nodes.append((x, y))

-3) Define your length function.
+3) *Define your length function*.
 This function must accept two nodes and return the amonut of "work" between them.
 In this case, Euclidean distance works well.